mcoulmeau/UTBMPlanningToICS/README.md

 * Create a GUI
 * Turn it into a standalone utility, maybe a portable .exe for Windows users
 * Use ICS RRULES for repeating events to link them together
+* Detect overlapping classes, then warn and ask users which ones they want to keep
 * Each semester, as the UTBM administration gives us the semester calendar, feel free to turn it into a SEM_XXX.csv file that can be read by this script.
 Please respect the following structure (only working periods must be listed) :
 ```
 START;END;TYPE